Published on January 20, 2022

 Wondering if you need to register with the NAIA Eligibility Center if you are already registered with the NCAA?
 Determining if you meet eligibility requirements for NAIA eligibility is separate from NCAA eligibility certification.
 The NAIA and NCAA are two separate associations, with two different sets of rules and certification processes and you will need to register with both associations separately.

-Unlike the NCAA, there is not an age limit for NAIA competition; however, students can only compete during 4 seasons of competition in any given sport and have 10 semesters to complete those seasons.
+Unlike the NCAA, there is no age limit for NAIA competition; however, students can only compete during 4 seasons of competition in any given sport and have 10 semesters to complete those seasons.

 NAIA schools and coaches are not held to the same recruiting standards as NCAA schools and coaches.
 Therefore, there isn’t a recruiting calendar for NAIA.
 Additionally, because there aren’t as many mandates or rules for NAIA coaches and schools to follow, coaches at NAIA schools can spend much more time getting to know their recruits.
 They can also spend as much time as they want outside of practice mentoring and guiding their current student-athletes because there aren’t limits on the amount of time a coach and their student-athletes can spend together each week.

-The NAIA does not have a letter of intent program like NCAA schools.
+The NAIA does not have a National Letter of Intent program like NCAA schools.
 While some student-athletes may sign a document with an NAIA school indicating their commitment at that time, they are not obligated to attend that college.

 Honest Game Counselors are here to help take the guesswork out of academic eligibility and are available to provide one-on-one assistance to support student-athletes in navigating post-secondary opportunities athletically and academically.
 Schedule a time to meet virtually with our experts.